 Giving feedback right in the heat of competition can do more harm than good.
 As experienced educators, we know that many technical improvements need time and consistent practice, not quick fixes on the competition floor, which can confuse and unsettle dancers.

 Teaching Tip: It’s crucial to remind parents about the philosophy of marginal gains—the idea that consistent, small improvements are better than sporadic big changes.
-Most issues can’t be sorted out on the day but need weeks, even months, of practice.
+Most issues can’t be sorted out on the day but need weeks, even months, of practise.

 Professionalism Under Pressure